 Simply reminding your stakeholders that successful change is possible, and then shouting their successes from the rooftops can redefine your entire process.

 One of the crucial 4 Drivers of Execution we’ve defined is visibility.
 If you see change happening, communicate what you’re seeing.
-Create a forum where incremental improvement is shared and celebrated as success.
+Create a forum where incremental improvement is shared and celebrated as a success.
 Positive momentum is contagious and that can help executives lead the way in sustaining any strategy you choose to execute.